Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 We propose a novel online binary decision tree algorithm, called Tree-Frontier, in order to efficiently represent and manipulate the frontier.
-As mentioned earlier, Tree-Frontier is two-fold; for a given timestep $t$, based on the splitting rules, a tree node stores both a subset of $D_E(t)$ and a subset of $D_F(t)$.
+As mentioned earlier, Tree-Frontier is two-fold; for a given time step $t$, based on the splitting rules, a tree node stores both a subset of $D_E(t)$ and a subset of $D_F(t)$.
 These sets are effectively the labeled (``training'') and unlabeled (``prediction'') ones.
-Tree-Frontier uses the experience samples, $D_E(t)$, in order to split nodes, utilizing their rewards as target labels.
-For a given frontier sample (a state-action vector), Tree-Frontier is used to predict the agent's reward.
+Tree-Frontier uses the experien- ce samples, $D_E(t)$, in order to split nodes, utilizing their rewards as target labels.
+For a given frontier sample (a state-action vector), Tree-Frontier predicts the agent's reward.
 Let $I_P$ be the subset of experience samples of $D_E(t)$ that belong to a tree leaf $P$.
-To split this leaf, we seek binary partitions $I_P = \{I_L, I_R\}$, such that for some state-action feature $f$ and numerical threshold $c \in \mathbb{R}$:
+To split this leaf (parent), we seek binary partitions $I_P = \{I_L, I_R\}$, such that for some state-action feature $f$ and numerical threshold $c \in \mathbb{R}$:

 where $\pmb{x}^{(f)}$ is the f-th element (feature) of the state-action representation vector $x$.
 Let $V(P)$ be the reward sample variance of node $P$.
 Borrowing from XRL \cite{Liu2018TowardID} and unlike CART, we use as splitting criterion the weighted sample variance reduction $VR(P,f,c)$ of the rewards in $P$.
 That is: